Safety and Security Reports

-Please read "The Gorges of Cornell, Path and Safety Information" located here.
+Please read “The Gorges of Cornell, Path and Safety Information.”
 This brochure provides a path guide and advice for safety precautions while visiting the gorges.

-In the event of an adverse weather condition such as a blizzard or ice storm, you should check the Operating Status web page; for status of University operations.
-Condition updates such as delayed university openings, road closings, and university closings will be available on this site, and, through subsequent e-mails and local media as necessary.
+In the event of an adverse weather condition such as a blizzard or ice storm, you should check Campus Alerts for status of university operations.
+Condition updates such as delayed university openings, road closings, and university closings will be available on this site and through subsequent emails and local media as necessary.

-For additional weather information, go to Inclement Weather Planning.
+For additional weather information, go to Cornell’s Emergency Services website.

 Sexual Harassment and Assault Response and Education